 Professional Boundaries in Nursing Online Course

 Maintain professional boundaries and strengthen the therapeutic nurse-patient relationship.
-Register now

 The use of social media and other electronic communication is expanding exponentially.
 While social media is an exciting and valuable tool to nurses when used wisely, it can pose risks when used inappropriately.
 NCSBN has developed social media guidelines for nurses, along with a number of resources to help disseminate best practices.